-The 20 Anniversary of Roko Belic’s hugely influential, Oscar®-nominated documentary about blind bluesman Paul Pena, throat-singing sensation Kongar-ol Ondar & a ragtag crew who journey to the isolated Russian province of Tuva.
+Roko & Adrian Belic’s hugely influential, Oscar®-nominated documentary about blind bluesman Paul Pena, throat-singing sensation Kongar-ol Ondar & a ragtag crew who journey to the isolated Russian province of Tuva.

 “Has to be seen – and heard – to be believed.
 An amazing cultural, spiritual and physical adventure.” – Andrew Sarris

 “Wonderful!
 Thumbs Up!” — Roger Ebert